bjornandreaaslund/TDT17_mini_project/README.md

 # TDT17 mini project
 Object detection from LiDAR data.
 The project is a part of the class TDT17 at NTNU.
-The data is not uploaded because of privacy issues, and the code can therefore not run as it is.
 This repository is only to show how we solved this task.
-The data was organized with the following folder names.

-    ├── datasets
-        ├── train
-            ├── images
-            └── labels
-        └── val
-            ├── images
-            └── labels

 ## Structure